Firm Performance Pay as Insurance against Promotion Risk (Journal of Finance, 2024)

 Encouraging Employee Engagement: The Role of Equity Pay

 This paper presents a principal-agent model of workplace engagement linking information and production.
 Engaged workers are more productive and better informed about the firm.
 Equity pay imposes income risk that correlates with firm performance.
-When workers value information that improves decision making under uncertainty, they are motivated to exert productive effort that generates that information.
+When workers value information that improves decision-making under uncertainty, they are motivated to exert productive effort that generates that information.
 This novel incentive mechanism suggests that—contrary to the conventional view—equity pay can motivate non-executive workers to exert productive effort, even in large firms with severe free-rider problems.
 The model also offers novel testable implications linking workers' financial planning to firm outcomes.

 The Economics of Financial and Operational Hedging: Insights from U.S. Power Plants (with Grant Ran Guo, Haohang Wu, and Dong Yan)